 The two battalions of this regiment operated on different theatres of operation for most of the Seven Years' War.
 The 1st Battalion remained in Europe while the 2nd was sent to Canada.

 By August 1, 1757, the 1st Battalion was assuming garrison duty in the citadel and fort of Calais.

 In 1759, the 1st Battalion was moved to the coasts of Picardie, Boulonnais and Flanders.

-On May 3 1755, the 2nd Battalion of the regiment (13 companies) formed part of the French reinforcement of Canada who sailed from La Rochelle with the new military governor: Baron von Dieskau.
+On May 3, 1755, the 2nd Battalion of the regiment (13 companies) formed part of the French reinforcement of Canada which sailed from La Rochelle with the new military governor: the Baron von Dieskau.
 It disembarked at the fortress of Louisbourg.
-Lieutenant-colonel Jean Mascle de Saint-Julhien commanded this battalion.
+Lieutenant-Colonel Jean Mascle de Saint-Julhien commanded this battalion.
 Between 1755 and 1758, the Chevalier de Saint-Julhien often had problems with his fellow officers.
 He hardly accepted the authority of his superiors from the colonial troops and defended the precedence of the French army units.
 He fell out with the commissaire ordonnateur, Jacques Prévost de La Croix, and with the governor, Boscheny de Drucour.

 In 1758, during the siege of Louisbourg, the battalion consisted of 32 officers and 434 men.
 Among them, 27 were unfit for duty, immobilized in the fortress.
 On July 27, at the capitulation of the fortress of Louisbourg, French troops did not received the honours of war.
 Saint-Julhien and his battalion were sent to Great-Britain and exchanged at Calais in December 1758.